top of page

 Horsetail Falls ~ Tasmania.

-Horsetail Falls is a wonderful seasonal 50 metre waterfall along Moore Creek, on the outskirts of Queenstown.
+Horsetail Falls is a wonderful seasonal 50-metre waterfall along Moore Creek, on the outskirts of Queenstown.
 It is best viewed after heavy rains in the area, as at other times it is only a small trickle.

-Wander Explore Discover participates in the Booking.com, Viator Partner Program and several other individually selected affiliate programs,
+Wander Explore Discover participates in several individually selected affiliate programs,

 whereby we can earn a small commission on your booking at no additional cost to you.